rsergio07/distributed-resilience-demo/RUNBOOK_INTELLIGENT_FAILOVER.md

 ## What I Showcased

-1. I built trust in the agent by starting with guided intelligence.
+1. I built trust in the agent by starting with guided intelligence and clear explanations.
-2. I delegated autonomy once I was confident in its decisions.
-3. I demonstrated full self-healing, where the system fixed itself without my intervention.
+2. I delegated response authority while maintaining discovery and alerting responsibilities.
+3. I demonstrated service-level awareness beyond simple pod health checks.
+4. I showed intelligent operational partnerships where human situational awareness combines with AI analytical and execution capabilities.

-Compared to my **traditional failover demo**, this intelligent version represents a paradigm shift: from **reactive automation** to **on-demand intelligence and autonomous remediation**.
+Compared to my **traditional failover demo**, this intelligent version represents a paradigm shift: from **reactive automation** to **intelligent operational partnerships**.

-My infrastructure no longer just reacts—it **thinks, reasons, and acts when I allow it to**.
+My infrastructure no longer just reacts—it **thinks, reasons, and acts when I delegate authority to it**.
+Most importantly, it maintains the human operational awareness that organizations need while providing the speed and intelligence that modern systems demand.

 ---